The Animal Audiology Graduate Certificate Addresses Animal Hearing Loss Assessment & Management

 Focused on BAER Testing Skills

-This program emphasizes the use of the Brainstem Auditory Evoked Response (BAER) test for screening and diagnosis of hearing loss in canines and equines.
+This certificate program emphasizes the use of the Brainstem Auditory Evoked Response (BAER) test for screening and diagnosis of hearing loss in canines and equines.
 These testing skills are analogous to those required to test the auditory function of human infants and other animal species.
 This certificate will increase your career opportunities and professional scope of practice.

 This Certificate is Aligned with FETCHLAB UNC